project-alice-assistant/docs/docs/setup/room-configuration.md

 :::tip
 Why would you want to you ask ?

 Well in some situations such as the use of your robo vacuum or satellite devices, temperature gauges etc, the actual device as far as Alice initially knows could be situated in your "kitchen".
-However the room itself is open plan living and therefore the kitchen also incorperates the "dining room".
-By linking the "kitchen" satellite to the "dining room". you are able to ask Alice to "Play some random music in the kitchen" or in the "dining room" and she will know exactly where to play it to
+However, the room itself is open and therefore the kitchen also incorporates the "dining room".
+By linking the "kitchen" satellite to the "dining room". you are able to ask Alice to "Play some random music in the kitchen" or in the "dining room" and she will know exactly where to play it
 :::

 **So with the chain link clicked,**